-Amendment 3, or the “Bradshaw Amendment,” would impose a steep retail tax rate of 15% which could push would-be patients into the black market for cheaper medical cannabis, Cardetti said.
+Amendment 3, or the “Bradshaw Amendment,” would impose a steep retail tax rate of 15% which could push would-be patients into the illicit market for cheaper medical cannabis, Cardetti said.
 Further, he said, the amendment puts Bradshaw at the head of a regulatory body whose members he would appoint, making him the state’s “medical marijuana czar,” and in a potential position to repay himself for his amendment’s campaign through contributions from companies that would benefit.

 “Amendment 2 was set up pro-patient,” Cardetti said.
 “Amendment 3 was set up for Brad Bradshaw to help himself.”